 Let's look at the design concepts together to see their unique looks.

-As a well-known and reliable dishwasher manufacturer, Bosch produces a wide range of models from their $400 budget-friendly Ascenta / 100 series right through to their $2000 luxury Benchmark series.
+As a well-known and reliable dishwasher manufacturer, Bosch produces a wide range of models from their $400 budget-friendly Ascenta / 100 series right through to their $2,000 luxury Benchmark series and even ADA dishwashers.

-Like LG, you'll find different styles of dishwashers such as front control, hidden control, and also 18” compact dishwashers for smaller spaces.
-Besides the regular color and stainless steel finishes, Bosch offers panel ready designs on some models that allow customers to customize their own front door finishes to match in with their existing cabinetry.
+Like LG, you'll find different styles of dishwashers such as front control, hidden control, and also 18-inch dishwashers for smaller spaces.
+Besides the regular color and stainless steel finishes, Bosch offers panel ready dishwasher designs on some models that allow customers to customize their own front door finishes to match in with their existing cabinetry.

 A quick look at the various Bosch dishwasher lines: